 • Augustana has had a strong connection with Asia since the mid-70s, when our students and professors first started traveling together to East Asia.

 • The new Norm Moline East Asia Overseas Studies Scholarship is available for applicants for January term in Japan.

-Courtney Veitch '21 is an international sales support associate at Newmedical Technology, Inc., Chicago.
+Courtney Veitch '21 is an international sales and marketing manager at Newmedical Technology, Inc., Chicago.

-Valerie Spreeman '19 is an assistant language teacher at Japan Exchange and Teaching Program (JET) in Nigata, Japan.
+Valerie Spreeman '19 is an assistant language teacher for the Japan Exchange and Teaching Program.

-Kim Phan '19 is a Doctoral Diversity Program (DDP) Research Scholar at Johns Hopkins Medicine in Baltimore, Md.
+Kim Phan '19 is a Doctoral Diversity Program (DDP) research scholar at Johns Hopkins University School of Medicine in Baltimore, Md.

-Rebecca Van DeVenter ’17 is an English teacher with Interac, Japan’s largest private provider of professional foreign teachers.
+Rebecca Van DeVenter ’17 is an assistant language teacher with Interac, Japan’s largest private provider of professional foreign teachers.

 Danya Tazyeen '16 is a Drupal developer at HNI Corporation in Bolingbrook, Ill.